chadday/nicar_ocr/README.md

 convert -resize 400% -density 450 -brightness-contrast 5x0 Walker16.tiff -set colorspace Gray -separate -average -depth 8 -strip Walker16_enh.tiff
 ```

 Next we use ImageMagick's crop to split it up into a multi-page pdf.

-(Add details of how to find the dimensions)
+COMING SOON HERE: More details of how to find the dimensions.

 ```
 convert Walker16_enh.tiff -crop 3172x4200 Walker16_to_ocr.tiff